 FireSmart programming and materials make recommendations for building and landscaping based on wildfire science.
-The focus of this program is on homes, but recommendations are generally applicable to any building in the wildland-urban interface (WUI).
+The focus of this program is on homes, but recommendations are generally applicable to any building in the WUI.
 During a wildfire, homes are ignited by:

 - Sparks or embers landing and accumulating on vulnerable surfaces such as roofs, verandas, eaves, and openings.
-Embers can also land on or in nearby flammable materials such as bushes, trees or woodpiles causing a fire close to a structure. - Extreme radiant heat from flames up to 30 m away from a structure that melts or ignites siding or breaks windows.

-• Direct flame from nearby forest vegetation.
+Embers can also land on or in nearby flammable materials such as bushes, trees or woodpiles causing a fire close to a structure. - Extreme radiant heat from flames up to 30 m away from a structure that melts or ignites siding or breaks windows. - Direct flame from burning vegetation or other nearby fuel.

-Figure 16.
+Figure 15.
 Pathways to home ignition in the WUI.

-FireSmart assessments divide the area around the home into four zones, which radiate out from the structure and reflect the different ignition pathways.
+FireSmart assessments divide the area around the home into three "priority zones", which radiate out from the structure and reflect the different ignition pathways.

 The Non-Combustible Zone is the area immediately adjacent to a structure, out to 1.5 m.
-A noncombustible surface should extend around the entire structure and any attachments, such as decks.
+A non-combustible surface should extend around the entire structure and any attachments, such as decks.
 Creating a non-combustible surface can be as easy as clearing vegetation and combustible material down to mineral soil.